mlochbaum/BQN/doc/syntax.md

         ≠¨ ⟨ "str" ⋄ "s't""r" ⋄ 'c' ⋄ ''' ⋄ '"' ⟩   # "" is an escape

         ≡¨ ⟨ "a" ⋄ 'a' ⟩   # A string is an array but a character isn't

+The null character (code point 0) has a dedicated literal representation `@`.
+This character can be used to directly convert between characters and numeric code points, which among many other uses allows tricky characters to be entered by code point: for example, a non-breaking space is `@+160`.
+The character can also be entered as a character literal, but this will display differently in various editors and some tools may have trouble with a file directly containing a null, so it is best to use `@` instead.

 ## Expressions